samuelduchesne/mypy-eppy-builder/docs/index.md

     --package-type eppy
 ```

+A directory `generated_package/` will contain separate stub packages for each
+specified EnergyPlus version.

 If the `--idd-file` argument is omitted, the script reads the `EPPY_IDD_FILE`
 environment variable or falls back to the default EnergyPlus installation
 location.
 Use `--package-type archetypal` to generate the